About the KCM Numeracy Counts Academy

 Teachers will:

-- help students build a strong foundation in understanding statistics as the process of analyzing data to make informed decisions
+- build understanding of statistics as a process for analyzing data and making informed decisions

 Schedule